SSSPRABHUDINESH/DevOps_Notes/gcp/database-notes.md

 * **Strong Multi-Zone Replication:** Built on Google's Spanner engine.
 Every write is saved synchronously across multiple zones before confirming success.

+> Doubt: But cloud spanner is relational db then how it is used in noSQL system ?

+Cloud Spanner *is* a strongly consistent, relational database.

+It seems contradictory that a NoSQL document database like Firestore runs on top of a relational SQL database, but it comes down to how Google separates the developer interface from the underlying storage engine.

+**The Two Layers of Firestore**

+* **The Developer Interface (NoSQL):** When you interact with Firestore, you use its NoSQL API.
+You send flexible, JSON-like documents and organize them into collections.
+You never write SQL or manage rigid tables.
+* **The Storage Engine (Relational):** Behind the scenes, Google's internal systems take your NoSQL documents and translate them into a format that can be stored within Spanner's massive, highly structured relational tables.

+**Why Google Built It This Way**
+Google wanted mobile and web developers to have the speed, flexibility, and real-time syncing of a NoSQL database, but they needed the backend to be virtually indestructible.
+By using Spanner as the underlying engine, Firestore inherits Spanner's enterprise-grade superpowers without forcing you to write complex SQL:

+* **ACID Transactions:** Ensuring that complex, multi-document writes (like deducting money from one account and adding it to another) succeed or fail together perfectly.
+* **Global Consistency:** Synchronous data copying across multiple geographic zones so that no matter where a user is, they always read the most up-to-date data.

 ### 4.5 GCP Architecture & Provisioning